AdobeDocs/integrations-learn.en/help/integrations/tutorials/aem-genstudio-for-performance-marketing/integration-walkthrough.md

 ---
 title: AEM Assets and GenStudio for Performance Marketing integration walkthrough
-description: Learn the basics of using the AEM Assets and GenStudio for Performance Marketing integration; uploading assets to AEM Assets, asset approval in AEM Assets, and use of approved assets in GenStudio for Performance Marketing.
+description: Learn how to use AEM Assets and GenStudio for Performance Marketing, from uploading and approving assets in AEM to using assets in GenStudio for Performance Marketing.
 solution: Experience Manager, GenStudio for Performance Marketing
 version: Cloud Service
 feature-set: Experience Manager Assets, GenStudio for Performance Marketing